luann8331/opensage-adk/docs/wiki/user_guide/Setup.md

 **What is `session_id`?**

-`session_id` is a user-chosen string that identifies one OpenSage run/session.
+`session_id` is a user-chosen string that identifies one OpenSage-ADK run/session.
 It is used to scope and isolate session resources (sandboxes, config, Neo4j clients, dynamic agents, etc.).
 You can set it to any value you like, but it should be **unique per concurrent run** (using a UUID is a common choice).